 This is by far the biggest selling point of Globe Life insurance policies.
 You are not required to undergo any medical examination.
 All you have to do is fill out an application, which has a few questions on your health condition.

-Globe Life offers one of the most comprehensive accidental insurance plans on the market today, which includes a number of additional benefits.
+Globe Life offers one of the most comprehensive accidental insurance plans on the market today, which includes many additional benefits.
 While it cannot replace a term policy, it can be an excellent addition to a term or whole life policy and take care of your family’s needs in case of your passing.

 Globe Life term policies have an incremental premium structure, wherein the premium is revised every five years or when you move to a new age bracket.